 In 1974, Bannerghatta (in Karnataka, India) was declared a National Park.
 In 2002, part of the park was declared a Biological Park (I sense you about to question the difference, and I urge you to move on).
 In 2017, I visited the park.
 Squashed in a smelly bird hide for hours, impersonating a statue and muscles screaming in protest , I practiced wildlife photography with the pros.
 I lost a pair of shoes in shrapnel rain and whiplash winds.
-Luckily my preparations have consisted of a ratty trekking pact, containing several changes of clothes and shoes to accommodate whatever weather nature might suffer from.
+Luckily my preparations included a ratty trekking pact, containing several changes of clothes and shoes to accommodate whatever weather nature might suffer from.
 The only thing I can conclusively say I learned that weekend, was that camera lenses can be successfully used in weight training.